EEC Logo

 USAID-approved research outline for the studies on Urban Heating and Residential Energy Efficiency for Utility Affordability in the Republic of Georgia, which will be developed under the World Learning/USAID Energy Sector Grant Program.

-On 10 December, 2007, The Washington-based Alliance to Save Energy (ASE) and the Energy Efficiency Centre of Georgia (EEC) jointly started the programme "Urban Heating and Residential Energy Efficiency for Utility Affordability in the Republic of Georgia".
+On 10 December, 2007, The Washington-based Alliance to Save Energy (ASE) and the Energy Efficiency Centre of Georgia jointly started the programme "Urban Heating and Residential Energy Efficiency for Utility Affordability in the Republic of Georgia".

 The aim of the programme was to collect, analyze and provide all the necessary data for the development of the Urban Heat and Energy Affordability (EA) studies; implement Energy Efficiency Pilot Projects in residential buildings, conduct a thorough monitoring of the achieved savings.